olafura/turtleproxy/README.md

 You can also assign your own speed and latency.

-The heavy lifting is done by the excelent [goproxy](https://github.com/elazarl/goproxy)
+The heavy lifting is done by the excellent [goproxy](https://github.com/elazarl/goproxy)

 ## Run